Free Plagiarism Checker for Teachers Online

-Formal Definition: An online Plagiarism Checker is a program or a service which searches millions of text, pdf and doc databases accessible on the internet to find the copied piece of content in your document.
+Formal Definition: An online Plagiarism Checker is a program or a service which searches other documents and text, pdf and web databases accessible on the internet to find the copied piece of content in your paper.

 Paid vs Free Plagiarism Checkers

-This is a long discussion among bloggers, scholars, and professors that which plagiarism checker is good and efficient enough.
-A free checker like Copyscape or smallSEOtools or a paid one like proWritingAid or Grammarly.
+This is a long debate that which plagiarism checker is good and efficient enough.
+A free checker likes Copyscape or smallSEOtools or a paid one like ProWritingAid or Grammarly.

 Many consider the free plagiarism checks are as powerful as the paid ones.
-However, this doesn’t seem correct.
+However, this doesn’t seem correct in the current scenario.

 Here are the reasons:

 - Plagiarism checkers search online records for similar phrases in them.
 However, not every paper and document which should be looked into is present and accessible.

 - Free tools are very limited in indexing and Web Scraping.

 - A free plagiarism checker may output false positive while checking against an article.